-This year’s favorite new kitchen tool is a digital meat thermometer.
+This year’s favorite new kitchen tool is a digital thermometer [My Disclosure Promise].
 Before now, poke-it-in-every-so-often meat thermometers only rarely, ahem, produced perfectly cooked meat.

-Mine came from Santa (who knew Santa shops at Cornucopia in Kirkwood?!) and has a heat-resistant cord that connects the temperature probe to a digital display.
+Mine came from Santa.
+Who knew that Santa shops at my local kitchen shop here in suburban St. Louis?!
+It has a heat-resistant cord that connects the temperature probe to a digital display.
 While the meat cooks, the probe stays inserted while the display rests nearby away from the heat, whether the stove, the oven, even the grill.

 Does your Santa take suggestions?
 Meat thermometers make for great gifts for stockings and culinary pals.